hbc/Intro-to-Unix/lessons/01_the_filesystem.md

 > ls stands for 'list' and it lists the contents of a directory.

 There are five items listed.
 What are they?
-We can use a "modifier" with `ls` to get more information; this modifier is called an argument (more below).
+The colors are an indicator of what type of item it is.
+In addition to the colors, we can use a "modifier" with `ls` to get more information; this modifier is called an argument (more below).

 ```$ ls -F```